walkward/review-analysis-crawler/DESIGN.md

 #### Controller Service

-The controller service orchestrates the flow of processing beginning with the original input and ends by printing the top three worst offenders.
-Controller service should be provided an input URL for the first page of reviews.
-The controller will queue the URL for crawling and then queue the extracted reviews for processing.
-Finally when both the crawler and analysis queues are empty the controller service will calculate and print the top three worst offenders of overly positive endorsements.
+The controller service orchestrates the flow of processing beginning with the original input and ends by returning the top three worst offenders.
+The controller takes a starting URL for input and then proceeds as follow:

+1. Queues the URL for crawling.
+2. Queues the review for analysis.
+3. Waits until crawler and analysis queues are empty.
+4. Fetches the list of queue jobs and sorts them by descending score.
+5. Returns the top three most overly positive endorsements.

 #### Queue Service

 A queue service is used to provide fault tolerance for both crawling and analysis processes.

 #### Crawler Service

+A crawler service is used for visiting web pages and extracting reviews.

 Input example: